pderichs/kalkulator/README.md

 # DONE

+- BUG: Newly applied format of cell (e.g. background color) is not visible when cell is selected
 - BUG: Moving current cell to the bottom or right seems to not check boundaries of cell correctly
 - BUG: Lambda implementation somewhat feels like a hack
 - BUG: "Invalid file structure" error on save